Anand-786/gem5-cache-optimization-strategy/README.md

 ### Experiment 1: Configuration Test with Custom Statistic

 #### Task
-The only objective of this experiment was to correctly add and verify a custom statistic (`m_count_hits`) to the Ruby memory system in gem5.This counter tracked **L1-D cache hits** and was compared against the predefined `m_demand_hits` counter for verification.
+The only objective of this experiment was to correctly add and verify a custom statistic (`m_count_hits`) to the Ruby memory system in gem5.
+This counter tracked **L1-D cache hits** and was compared against the predefined `m_demand_hits` counter for verification.

 #### Configuration